 The Body Keeps the Budget

-My late husband Richard—God rest his stubborn soul—grew up in a family that was comfortable.
-Not wealthy, but comfortable.
-And one of the things that baffled him about me, all forty-one years of our marriage, was the way I'd freeze at a restaurant when he said "order whatever you want."
-He thought he was being generous.
-He was.
-But that phrase—whatever you want—activated something in me that had nothing to do with the present moment.
-It sent me back to the kitchen on Prospect Street, where wanting the wrong thing at the wrong time could shift the weather of an entire evening.
+She thinks she's being generous.
+She is.
+But that phrase—whatever you want—activates something in me that has nothing to do with the present moment.
+It sends me back to the kitchen on Prospect Street, where wanting the wrong thing at the wrong time could shift the weather of an entire evening.

 Research on adverse childhood experiences and adult somatic responses has shown that early emotional stress can become encoded in the body's threat-response system.
-It's not that I was afraid of Richard.
-It's that my nervous system had learned, decades before I met him, to treat desire as a form of exposure.
+It's not that I'm afraid of her reaction.
+It's that my nervous system learned, decades before I met her, to treat desire as a form of exposure.
 Wanting something meant making yourself visible.
 And visibility, in a household taut with financial stress, meant risk.

-I think about this sometimes when I watch my grandchildren ask for things with such gorgeous directness.
+I think about this sometimes when I watch my friends' kids ask for things with such gorgeous directness.
 Can I have this?
 I want that one.
-Grammy, will you buy me the purple one?
+Will you buy me the purple one?
 They haven't learned yet that wanting is supposed to come with a preamble.
 They haven't been taught to build a case before stating a need.
-And every time I say yes—every time I hand over the purple one without a lecture about money—I feel something in me repair, just a little.
+And every time I witness a parent say yes without a lecture about money—just a simple, easy yes—I feel something in me soften, just a little.

 What We Carried Into Every Room